 Haywood County’s shop owners love fill their stores with local goods.
 There’s no shortage of one-of-a-kind specialty stores in our five mountain towns, but we’ve featured a few below.

-Located in the heart of Waynesville, this family-owned market offers plenty of local favorites, including fresh trout, homemade candles, and pantry staples.
-Stop by to rent a picnic for your next hike!
+Located in the heart of Waynesville, this Main Street market offers plenty of local favorites, including homemade candles, shaved ice and pantry staples.

 Choosing the wine for the evening meal since 1993.
 Bosu’s Wine Shop supporting local agriculture, brewing, and viticulture with local farm products, tastings, and events.

 Copper Pot & Wooden Spoon uses seasonal ingredients to create handcrafted preserves, including jams, pickles, and artisan foods.
 Stop by to sample your new favorites!